Sample Undergraduate Nursing Dissertation Proposal

 The proposal opens with an introductory chapter that gives a brief overview of patients’ problems suffering from dementia.
 It further highlights the research objectives and the resulting research questions regarding this study.

 The introduction is followed by a brief literature review that discusses previous research about dysphagia quoted in this research.
-The methodology section gives a compact description of how the research will be conducted to collect the primary data.
+The methodology section gives a compact description of how the research will collect the primary data.

 It is proposed that the paper follows the structure stated below:

 ● Ethical Issues

 Dementia cannot be classified as a specific disease.
 Rather it encompasses a group of symptoms affecting memory, thinking, and communication abilities severely enough to interfere with daily life functioning.
 Dementia can be caused by either a progressive brain cell death or neurodegenerative diseases such as head injury, a stroke, or a brain tumour.